 Assault is a very serious criminal charge in the state of New Jersey and across the United States.
 Assault is considered to be a violent crime and having such a conviction on your record can affect your employment prospects and your reputation.
 Moreover, if you and the alleged assault victim live together under the same roof or are related, you could be charged with domestic violence, which can carry additional consequences such as the issuance of protective orders and losing your child custody rights.

 If you have been charged with assault or domestic violence in New Jersey, you need experienced legal counsel on your side safeguarding your rights every step of the way.
 With over 35 years of experience, New Jersey criminal defense attorney Brian J. Neary can effectively assist you in many ways to limit or eliminate the penalties you may face.
-Please call today to discuss your situation further.
+Please call the Law Offices of Brian J. Neary today to discuss your situation further.

 Assault Charges in New Jersey